alexgo-io/alexlab-doc/docs/product-features/surge/how-to.md

 You can add extra rewards to incentivize users to vote for your pool.
 ⚠️ **Once donated, voter rewards cannot be revoked or withdrawn**.
 <figure><img src="../../.gitbook/assets/surge/voter-rewards.png" alt=""><figcaption>Donating voter rewards</figcaption></figure>

+Once you've decided on an amount of voter rewards, press the `Donate Rewards` button.
+A confirmation pop-up will appear.
+If you understand that your donated rewards cannot be revoked, click `Confirm`.
 <figure><img src="../../.gitbook/assets/surge/voter-rewards-2.png" alt=""><figcaption>Confirming voter rewards donation</figcaption></figure>

 ### Step 4: Promote Your Pool